libremente/NS3-simulation/README.md

 ## Running
 A working installation of NS3 has to be deployed on the machine.
-Check the [NS3](https://www.nsnam.org/ns-3-28/documentation/) Docs page for more infor regarding the initial setup.
+Check the [NS3](https://www.nsnam.org/ns-3-28/documentation/) Docs page for more info regarding the initial setup.
 Once the setup is ready:

 1. Export NS_LOG variable